TamTunnel/Apache-TacticalMesh/docs/compliance-and-export-notes.md

 ### General Information

-The Apache TacticalMesh project has been designed with the following export control considerations in mind:
+The TacticalMesh project has been designed with the following export control considerations in mind:

 1. **ITAR (International Traffic in Arms Regulations):**
-   To the best of our knowledge, Apache TacticalMesh does not contain defense articles or technical data as defined under the U.S. Munitions List (USML).
+   To the best of our knowledge, TacticalMesh does not contain defense articles or technical data as defined under the U.S. Munitions List (USML).
 The software is a general-purpose networking tool with no inherent military-specific functionality.

 2. **EAR (Export Administration Regulations):**
-   Apache TacticalMesh is believed to be classified under EAR99 as publicly available, open-source software without controlled encryption beyond standard authentication protocols.
+   TacticalMesh is believed to be classified under EAR99 as publicly available, open-source software without controlled encryption beyond standard authentication protocols.
 However, this assessment is informal and not a legal determination.

 3. **Open Source Exception:**
    Under 15 CFR § 734.3(b)(3), published open-source software is generally not subject to the EAR.
-Apache TacticalMesh is publicly available without access restrictions.
+TacticalMesh is publicly available without access restrictions.

 ### Disclaimers

 > **⚠️ IMPORTANT: Not Legal Advice**
 >
 > The information in this document is provided for general informational purposes only and does not constitute legal advice.
 Export control regulations are complex and subject to change.
-The Apache TacticalMesh project and its contributors make no representations regarding the export classification of this software.
+The TacticalMesh project and its contributors make no representations regarding the export classification of this software.
 >
 > **End-users and integrators are solely responsible for:**
 > - Obtaining their own export control classification and legal review